 TU : Why Democracy Is Hard

-Does your country of origin have a constitution that sets out its fundamental principles?
+Does your country of origin have a constitution that sets forth its fundamental principles?
 Would you have liked to have helped draft it?

 Is it appropriate to establish a legislative body in our nation?
-How many representatives would be sufficient for it to function effectively?
-How should we select these representatives?
-How can we ensure the system’s fairness?
+How many authorities would be needed for it to function properly?
+How should we select its representatives?
+How can we ensure the system is fair?
 How can we draft a text that is clear and accessible to all citizens?

 These questions, among others, have helped deepen our understanding of fundamental principles such as sovereignty, freedom, equality, and participation in the development and functioning of a democratic society.